Laufey and Kratos together in a God of War story scene

 God of War Ragnarok

-Ragnarok expands Atreus’ Loki prophecy, Kratos’ family choices, and the long shadow of Faye’s influence across the Nine Realms.
+Ragnarok expands prophecy, Odin's pressure, Atreus' role, and the long shadow of Laufey's plans across the family.

 5. 05